top of page

 In the beginning they may desire the love of another individual.
 They bend over backwards for this person, doing everything they can for them in the belief that this will be the way to earn their love.
 They spend a lot of time around this person, to the point that they become clingy and overbearing.
 Rather than winning the love of the other person, the protagonist becomes a source of suffocation and irritation.
 The protagonist must learn how to value themselves so they don’t enslave themselves to win affection from others.

 If the protagonist is in a negative change arc then they may grow to resent the other person for not reciprocating their love and attention.
-They may descend into destructive health behaviour because they feel unloved and lonely, without realising that love and respect for themselves has to come from within themselves.
+They may descend into destructive health behaviours because they feel unloved and lonely, without realising that love and respect for themselves has to come from within.

 TYPE 2 CHARACTERS IN WELL-KNOWN STORIES